cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 @anchor respiratory-dependencies
 ### Dependencies

-The %BioGears %Respiratory System interacts with other physiological systems either directly or indirectly through processes that involve the transport and exchange of gases.
+The %Respiratory System interacts with other physiological systems either directly or indirectly through processes that involve the transport and exchange of gases.
 These interdependencies are discussed below.

 #### Gas Transport

-The transport of gases in the %BioGears %Respiratory Model is handled through the Transport functionality of the engine, where mass conservation based on volume fraction and volumetric flow rate of gases at the nodes and paths of the respiratory circuit is employed (see the @ref SubstanceTransportMethodology for details).
+The transport of gases in the %Respiratory Model is handled through the Transport functionality of the engine, where mass conservation based on volume fraction and volumetric flow rate of gases at the nodes and paths of the respiratory circuit is employed (see the @ref SubstanceTransportMethodology for details).
 During free breathing, the ambient atmospheric volume fractions are used as an input to the %Respiratory Model.

-By using methods described in the @ref SubstanceTransportMethodology, the %BioGears Engine calculates the volume fraction of gases at the nodes associated with the respiratory functional units.
+By using methods described in the @ref SubstanceTransportMethodology, the engine calculates the volume fraction of gases at the nodes associated with the respiratory functional units.
 The %Respiratory System uses the calculated volume fractions and predicts various physiological parameters.
 For example, the gas volume fraction at the end of expiration, referred to as end-tidal gas concentration,